dougeby/IntuneDocs/intune-user-help/enroll-company-device-macos.md

 5. After you're connected to Wi-Fi, the **Remote Management** screen appears.
 Remote management enables your organization's administrator to remotely configure your device with company-required accounts, settings, apps, and networks.
 Read through the remote management explanation to help you understand how your device is managed.
 Then click **Continue**.

    ![Screenshot of macOS device Setup Assistant Remote Management screen, with text explaining remote management and a link to documentation for more information.
 Also shows a Back button and Continue button.](./media/macos-dep-remote-management-1-1808.png)
 6. When prompted, sign in with your work or school account.
-After your authenticated, your device will install a management profile.
+After you're authenticated, your device will install a management profile.
 The profile configures and enables your access to your organization's resources.
 7. Read about the Apple data & privacy icon so that you can later identify when personal information is being collected.
 Then click **Continue**.

    ![Screenshot of macOS device Setup Assistant Data & Privacy screen, showing an illustration of two people shaking hands, and describing Apple's use of personal information.
 Also shows a Back and Continue button.](./media/macos-dep-apple-data-privacy-1808.png)